mhetrick/hetrickcv/README.md

 # HetrickCV for VCV Rack

-HetrickCV is a collection of VCV Rack modules by Michael Hetrick (https://www.unfilteredaudio.com/).
-Many of these are ported from Euro Reakt for Reaktor 6 (https://www.native-instruments.com/en/reaktor-community/reaktor-user-library/entry/show/9093/).
+HetrickCV is a collection of [VCV Rack](https://vcvrack.com/) modules by Michael Hetrick of [Unfiltered Audio](https://www.unfilteredaudio.com/).
+Many of these are ported from [Euro Reakt for Reaktor 6](https://www.native-instruments.com/en/reaktor-community/reaktor-user-library/entry/show/9093/).

 ### Releases